 \section{Introduction}

 The epoch of reionization (EoR), the phase during which the universe transitions from fully neutral to ionized, remains largely unexplored observationally.
 At the center is the question regarding the sources responsible for the EoR.
-Deep imaging with the Hubble Space Telescope (HST) indicates that the ultraviolet (UV) luminosity density of early star-forming galaxies is high enough that they are the best candidates to provide the ionizing photons necessary for reionizing the universe (e.g., \citealt{Bouwens2016}).
-Unfortunately, since the universe during the EoR is opaque to ionizing photons, direct observations that access the LyC at these redshifts are impossible.
+Deep imaging with the Hubble Space Telescope (HST) indicates that the ultraviolet (UV) luminosity density of early star-forming galaxies is high enough for them to be the best candidates to provide the ionizing photons necessary for reionizing the universe (e.g., \citealt{Bouwens2016}).
+Unfortunately, since the universe during the EoR is opaque to ionizing photons, direct observations that access the Lyman continuum (LyC) at these redshifts are impossible.

 Identifying LyC emitters (LCEs) at low redshifts thus becomes an important step in the investigation of how galaxies could reionize the universe.
 Over the past decade, the community has invested in a huge effort to identify small samples of LCEs.
 Several proxies for LyC escape have been suggested.
-Strong \lya\ emission is perhaps the most known one, and has been shown to correlate with LyC emission both in individual galaxies at low-$z$ \citep{Verhamme2017} and in stacked samples at $z \sim 3$ \citep{Marchi2018,Steidel2018}.
+Strong \lya\ emission is perhaps the most known one, and has been shown to correlate with LyC emission both in individual galaxies at low $z$ \citep{Verhamme2017} and in stacked samples at $z \sim 3$ \citep{Marchi2018,Steidel2018}.
 However, the absorption due to the neutral intergalactic medium limits its utility at $z \gtrsim 6$.
-High [\oxy{3}]/[\oxy{2}] flux ratios, which indicate high ionization state, have been used to select LyC-emitting Green Pea galaxies \citep{Izotov2016a,Jaskot2019}.
+High [\oxy{3}]/[\oxy{2}] flux ratios, which indicate a high ionization state, have been used to select LyC-emitting Green Pea galaxies \citep{Izotov2016a,Jaskot2019}.
 This class of galaxies constitutes the majority of LCEs in the literature so far.
 LyC predictors based on UV absorption lines and \mg{2} emission have also been proposed recently \citep{Chisholm2018,Chisholm2020}.

 Among those efforts, \cite{Wang2019} (hereafter W19) tested a new diagnostic for LyC leakage, the relative weakness of [\sulf{2}] nebular emission lines (\ds), in a pilot HST program.
 Significant emerging flux below the Lyman edge was detected in two out of three [\sulf{2}]-deficiency-selected star-forming galaxies at $z\sim0.3$.